 When the jobs we feel we must do become a chore, should we continue on in toil, or should we pause and breathe into the depth of being to find the magic contained within the moment that is always offered to us?
 The moment upon which we trail our breath and our thoughts, whether they be rapid, or peaceful?
-Today there were many encounters throughout my day which felt forced, labored, without fruit.
+Today there were many encounters throughout my day which felt forced, labored, and without the fruits of joy.
 Yet, there were also pauses when I stopped to be present.

-I watched the squirrel, boldly wearing red fur as it masqueraded as an acrobat climbing up, then down my apple tree stealing apples in its mouth and leaping through limbs as though gravity was a ruse.
+I watched the squirrel, boldly wearing red fur as it masqueraded as an acrobat climbing up, then down my “fairy” tree stealing apples in its mouth and leaping through limbs as though gravity is a ruse.
 I could almost believe anything was possible until I returned to the drudgery of musts.
 “You must do this to sell books.”
 “You must do that.”